chvck/pelican-auto-generator/README.md

 Install
 -------
-Ensure that your blog project is a git repository:
+Ensure that your blog project is a git repository

 Create a commit hook to push up to whatever host service you use

 Install into `/opt`: